Bilal-Waleed/Ai-Tutor-Platform/README.md

 ### Key Features Usage

 #### 💬 Chat & Q&A
-- Ask questions in English or Roman Urdu
+- Ask questions in English or Roman Urdu (auto-detected)
+- Voice input support - speak your questions (browser-based)
+- Listen to AI responses with text-to-speech
 - Get beautifully formatted responses with markdown support
+- Emotion-aware responses adapt to your learning state (frustrated, confident, curious)
 - Syntax-highlighted code blocks with copy buttons
 - Edit and copy your messages with intuitive controls
 - Step-by-step explanations with proper headings
 - Independent subject selection per chat session
 - Request examples and practice problems
 - Follow up with clarifying questions
-- Complete responses without truncation (up to 2000 tokens)
+- Complete responses without truncation (up to 8192 tokens)

 #### 💻 Code Debugging
 - Write code in Python, JavaScript, or Java